Get exclusive early access to Parade's Summer Black Friday, today only | CNN Underscored

-Finding comfortable, seamless (not to mention, cute) underwear in your size can be a challenge.
+Finding comfortable, seamless (not to mention cute) underwear in your size can be a challenge.
 That’s why we love size-inclusive brand Parade — the variety of styles, colors and fits means there’s something for everyone, and you don’t have to worry about lines showing through your clothing.
 When we tried them out, we were super impressed by the breathability of the 85% recycled polyamide fabric and found it very easy to find sizes that truly fit.

 The 30% off discount applies to all underwear, bralettes and hoodies on the site, plus free shipping (typically, underwear from Parade starts at $8 a pair, while bralettes start at $28).
 The discount also extends to custom packs you can fill up with your personal favorites.